yussif758/SPROCKET-CENTRAL/README.md

 ## Background
 Sprocket Central Pty Ltd is a long-standing KPMG client specializing in high-quality bikes and accessible cycling accessories for riders.
 Their marketing team is looking to boost business by analyzing their existing customer dataset to determine customer trends and behavior.
-Using the existing 3 datasets (Customer demographic, customer address, and transactions) as a labeled dataset, please recommend which 1000 new customers should be targeted to drive the most value for the organization.
+Using the existing 3 datasets (Customer demographic, customer address, and transactions) as a labeled dataset, please recommend which 1000 customers should be targeted to drive the most value for the organization.
 ## Data Source
 [Dataset](https://cdn-assets.theforage.com/vinternship_modules/kpmg_data_analytics/KPMG_VI_New_raw_data_update_final.xlsx) used for this analysis was provided by Sprocket Central Pty Ltd.
 ## Tools